The proposed Lower Thames Crossing would create a hugely destructive toxic triangle, and is not fit for purpose.

 We need and deserve WHO standards on PM2.5

-In July 2019 the Government released this report on Assessing progress towards WHO guidelines for PM2.5 in the UK – www.gov.uk/government/publications/air-quality-assessing-progress-towards-who-guideline-levels-of-pm25-in-the-uk
+In July 2019 the Government released a report on Assessing progress towards WHO guidelines for PM2.5 in the UK.

 In October 2019 there was talk about the possibility of a new Clean Air Act potentially being announced as part of the Government’s upcoming Environment Bill.
 The hopeful news for us was that former UK Environment Secretary Michael Gove has evidently suggested that the Bill will enshrine WHO guidelines for PM2.5 in law.
-With Brexit and the General Election, and now Government being reformed after the election things seem to be taking sometime to be sorted.
+With Brexit, the General Election, and COVID-19 things seem to be taking some time to be sorted.

 Let us not forget that the northern part of the proposed LTC route falls in the London Borough of Havering, regardless of whether Government has yet to enshrine the same into law for the whole country, which we hope will happen!

-Highways England are currently predicting that the proposed LTC would open in late 2027/28 if they are granted a Development Consent Order.
-To be spending £6.8bn (which as we all know will likely keep rising) on LTC for a road that will not comply with WHO standards on PM2.5 by 2030, just a couple of years after opening seems ludicrous and totally unacceptable.
+Highways England are currently predicting that the proposed LTC would open in late 2029/30 if they are granted a Development Consent Order.
+To be spending £8.2bn (which as we all know will likely keep rising) on LTC for a road that will not comply with WHO standards on PM2.5 by 2030, just around the time of opening seems ludicrous and totally unacceptable.

 Have your say

-You may also wish to email the Secretary of State for Environment, Food and Rural Affairs, George Eustice MP – email@example.com.
+You may also wish to email the Secretary of State for Environment, Food and Rural Affairs – email@example.com.